rahife/fake-data-generator/README.md

 ##FILES GENERATED

+These files will be generated in the csv folder:

 - Master-area-of-cover.csv
 - Sub-zones-of-cover.csv
 - Country-of-residence-plan-availability.csv
 - Company-premiums-and-benefits.csv

-They are generated in the csv folder.

-You can modify the number of rows you want in each file.
-Just edit generate_fake_data.py
+You can modify the number of rows you want in each file editing generate_fake_data.py

 ##CSV VALIDATION